Myriad-Dreamin/typst.ts/docs/cookery/guide/compiler/ts-cli.typ

 === `--trace` option

-Comma seperated options to trace execution of typst compiler when compiling documents:
+Comma separated options to trace execution of typst compiler when compiling documents:

 ```bash
 # trace events at warning level